-1 2 (b) The school shall demonstrate that a student who successfully completes the 3 program is more likely to be employed in the stated occupation than an 4 individual who does not complete the program, all other things being equal.
-5 6 (c) The school shall identify a demonstrable occupational demand for the stated 7 occupation.
-The Commission may consider the following in evaluating the 8 school's statement of occupational demand: 9 10 (1) publications of established relevant occupational associations; 11 12 (2) targeted occupation lists of boards, if approved by the Commission, or other 13 local or state entities; 14 15 (3) references to advertisements in media for employment; 16 17 (4) occupation employment rate of students; 18 19 (5) percentage of graduating students who have previously completed the same or 20 substantially similar program and who have obtained employment in the same 21 or substantially similar stated occupation for which they have been trained; 22 (6) malative assumbs and demand for the stated accounting including letters from 23 (6) relative supply and demand for the stated occupation, including letters from 24 25 potential employers that describe their need for trained employees; and 26 (7) reports or publications relating to the specific occupational demand.
-27 (7) reports or publications relating to the specific occupational demand.
-28 §807.125.
+1 2 3 (b) The school shall demonstrate that a student who successfully completes the program is more likely to be employed in the stated occupation than an 4 5 individual who does not complete the program, all other things being equal.
+6 (c) The school shall identify a demonstrable occupational demand for the stated 7 occupation.
+The Commission may consider the following in evaluating the 8 school's statement of occupational demand: 9 10 11 (1) publications of established relevant occupational associations; 12 (2) targeted occupation lists of boards, if approved by the Commission, or other 13 local or state entities; 14 food of state chanes, 15 (3) references to advertisements in media for employment; 16 17 (4) occupation employment rate of students; 18 19 (5) percentage of graduating students who have praviously completed the same or (5) percentage of graduating students who have previously completed the same of 20 21 substantially similar program and who have obtained employment in the same 21 22 or substantially similar stated occupation for which they have been trained; 23 (6) relative supply and demand for the stated occupation, including letters from 24 potential employers that describe their need for trained employees; and 25 p communication and a constraint and a c 26 (7) reports or publications relating to the specific occupational demand.
+27 28 §807.125.
 Curriculum Content.
-29 3007.123.
-Curriculum Content.
-30 (a) The school shall: 31 (a) The sensor share.
-32 (1) provide competency-based programs; 33 (1) provide competency current programs, 34 (2) assess skills using primarily performance-based methods; 35 36 (3) use instructional media, methods, and materials appropriate for the program 37 content and students' knowledge and abilities; 38 $oldsymbol{arepsilon}$ 39 (4) offer programs in a logical sequence of knowledge and skills; and 40 41 (5) if deemed appropriate by the Commission, provide an externship or a 42 simulation of the workplace for the program.
-43 44 (b) Each class in the program shall teach the practical skills and knowledge required for 45 employment in the stated occupation.
-The proportion of lecture, laboratory, and
+29 30 (a) The school shall: 31 32 (1) provide competency based programs; 33 34 (2) assess skills using primarily performance based methods; 35 36 (3) use instructional media, methods, and materials appropriate for the program 37 content and students' knowledge and abilities; 38 39 (4) offer programs in a logical sequence of knowledge and skills; and 40 41 (5) if deemed appropriate by the Commission, provide an externship or a 42 simulation of the workplace for the program.
+43 AN Early design design and allowed at the Control of the Control o 44 (b) Each class in the program shall teach the practical skills and knowledge required for 45 employment in the stated occupation.
+The proportion of lecture, laboratory, and externship hours for each class and for the program shall be reasonable for the skills and knowledge to be learned for the stated occupation.

-- externship hours for each class and for the program shall be reasonable for the skills and knowledge to be learned for the stated occupation. - (c) The Commission may use or validate existing skill standards or competencies, or develop statewide skill standards with the assistance of industry, schools, and other relevant entities as determined by the Commission.
+(c) The Commission may use or validate existing skill standards or competencies, or develop statewide skill standards with the assistance of industry, schools, and other relevant entities as determined by the Commission.